Profile

 Java & Spring Ecosystem

 Backend roles built on the Java and JVM ecosystem.
-Spring Boot, Spring Cloud, Hibernate, Maven, Gradle, and JEE form the core toolkit.
-The dominant backend profile, anchoring enterprise systems across banking, insurance, and large-scale commerce.
-Most postings are flat across seniority, giving the widest hiring surface in backend.
+Spring Boot, Spring Cloud, Hibernate, Maven, Gradle, and JEE are the core tools.
+Anchors enterprise systems across banking, insurance, and large-scale commerce, with postings spread across all seniority levels.

 MicroservicesREST APIsEnterprise BackendsBanking Platforms